 refer to our Health Services - Noise section.

 There is state legislation controlling the level of noise to which you can be exposed.
 These laws also restrict the way certain noisy equipment can be used.
-If following speaking to your neighbour, the noise problem persists, you can lodge a formal complaint with the Shire’s Health Service.
+If following speaking to your neighbour, the noise problem persists, you can lodge a formal complaint with the City’s Health Service.
 Please refer to the link above for further information and an information sheet on this issue.

 Also available from the Health Services is an information sheet - Guidelines for Solving Neighbourhood Issues.

 Building Services, Health Services, Rangers can be contacted during office hours on 9257 9999.

 Please enter the code below *